aiplanethub/ml-bootcamp-beginner/module-1-data-analysis-visualization-and-statistics/579-Day 1: Data Analytics, Pandas and Working with CSV files.md

 * Apples are your products/assets; knowing their movement is essential.
 For starters, you will know if your supply of apples matches the market's demand and the consistency of the ratio of demand to supply throughout the year.

 * Reducing the cost of apple production gives you your profit.
-You will find trends and patterns in your production when you have enough data.
+You will find trends and patterns in your production with enough data.
 These trends can help you understand your organization better, help you reduce inefficiency and therefore reduce your apple production costs.

 ### Data Analytics

-* In simple words, data analysis is the process of collecting and organizing data in order to draw helpful conclusions from it.
+* In simple words, data analysis is collecting and organizing data to draw helpful conclusions.
 The process of data analysis uses analytical and logical reasoning to gain information from the data.

-* The main purpose of data analysis is to find meaning in data so that the derived knowledge can be used to make informed decisions.
+* The primary purpose of data analysis is to find meaning in data so that the derived knowledge can be used to make informed decisions.

 ### Real-life Examples